 Sometimes people need to be reminded that dogs are NOT robots.
-They are living, moving, breathing, active and reactive beings.
+Dogs are living, moving, breathing, active and reactive beings.
 Humans cannot merely “push a button” and expect the dog to “perform.”
 There is much more involved in dog training.

 As a living, thinking individual, a dog must be motivated, encouraged, instructed, and conditioned to respond in a positive manner.
 Effective trainers find out what motivates a dog and then use that motivation to encourage a dog in his/her training.
 Furthermore, this moving, breathing, reacting, living being must be rewarded frequently in order to maintain the training he has received.